ahsan-javaid/agnostic-web-api/README.md

 POST /<entity name>
 DELETE /<entity name>/id
 ```
-Where entity name could be anything like users, books, .... so on (xyz)
+Where entity name could be anything like users, books, .... so on (unstructured json)

 ## Requirements
 - Golang